 The UMass Lowell Kayak Center, located at the Bellegarde Boathouse on the banks of the Merrimack River, offers kayak rentals and programs for the public during the months of June, July and August.
-Whether for exercise, fishing, birdwatching or just quiet paddling along the shoreline, rent a single or double kaya and discover why kayaking is a great way to explore the river that made Lowell famous from just above the Pawtucket Falls all the way to Nashua, NH.
+Whether for exercise, fishing, birdwatching or just quiet paddling along the shoreline, rent a single or double kayak and discover why kayaking is a great way to explore the river that made Lowell famous from just above the Pawtucket Falls all the way to Nashua, NH.

 White Water Rafting

 The same rapids and waterfalls that brought the textile industry to Lowell now power one of the most thrilling and interesting raft trips in the United States.
-You'll raft on class III and IV whitewater through the green heart of Lowell.
+You'll raft on class III and IV whitewater through the heart of Lowell.
 Your trip concludes with passage through an 1850s lock chamber, which is a National Historic Landmark and a featured attraction at the Lowell National and State Parks.

 Patrick J. Morgan Cultural Center